Bring awareness & purpose to your life

 Or would we like to be more assertive and efficient and make positive use of our inner fire.

 Essentially this area of my coaching and counselling work helps clients to explore the sides of their identity they use the most.
 As well as which they would like to develop more of.

 Focus and goals-

-Many of the clients I’ve treated are experiencing difficultly staying focused, and deciding which goals to work on.
+Many of the clients I’ve treated are experiencing difficulty staying focused, and deciding which goals to work on.

 Often they are creative professionals who get stuck in certain unhelpful repetitive patterns like stagnation.

-Through exploring what gets in the way of their focus and goals.
-Often we will find procrastination, fear of failure or success even, and low self worth.
+By exploring what gets in the way of their focus and goals.
+Often we will find procrastination, fear of failure or success even, and low self-worth.

-One of the keys to this is balance, through regular breath practice and an activity that engages your body in a meaningful way you can learn about yourself from.
+One of the keys to this is a balance, through regular breath practice and activity that engages your body in a meaningful way you can learn about yourself from.

 Almost everyone we know has relationship difficulties at times, with partners, friends, colleagues, and family.

 Investing some time to explore what is going on for you and the other people in your life.
 By learning to consider other perspectives, this can help to break through stuck relationship dynamics, and breathing new life into your relationships.